turingschool/front-end-curriculum/projects/module-1/check-yo-self-group.md

 		1. `constructor`
 		2. `saveToStorage`
 		3. `deleteFromStorage`
-		4. `updateToDo` (should update the todo's title and urgency)
+		4. `updateToDo` (should update the to-do's title and urgency)
 		5. `updateTask` (should update a task's content and if it has been completed)
 2. A `task.js` file that contains a `Task` class.
 We aren't giving you any requirements about what methods or properties should be on it.
 3. A `main.js` file that contains all DOM related JavaScript

-Each todo list on the page should be created as an instance of the `ToDoList` class.
+Each to-do list on the page should be created as an instance of the `ToDoList` class.

 ### Iteration 0: Beginning User Flow